STRATEGY

 HOW I CAN HELP

 I will assist you in creating a roadmap to success- after all, business is all about planning for success.
 A strategic plan will help to provide direction and focus for everyone involved in your business.
 It points to specific results that need to be achieved and establishes a course of action for achieving them.
-As part of the process, your strategic plan will help the various work units, or people, within your business to align themselves with the company’s common goals.
+As part of the process, your strategic plan will help the various teams and people within your business to align themselves with the company’s common goals.
 This is a very important, but seldom understood, part of the plan.

 Businesses suffering poor strategic management